zero-to-mastery/ascii-art-2022/API/README.md

 pip3 install -r requirements.txt
 ```

-*Note: If you nedd to install new libraries for more development for this API project, just add that libraries' names to the `requirements.txt` file.*
+*Note: If you need to install new libraries for more development for this API project, just add that libraries' names to the `requirements.txt` file.*

 ---